-Management of financial risks in 2018
+Management of financial risks

-a.s.r. strives for an optimal trade-off between capital, risk and return.
-Steering on capital, risk and return is applied in decision-making throughout the entire product cycle: from PARP (Product Approval Review Process) to the payment of benefits and claims.
+ASR Aanvullende Ziektekostenverzekeringen N.V. strives for an optimum trade-off between capital, risk and return.
+Steering on capital, risk and return is done by decision-making throughout the entire product cycle from PARP (Product Approval & Review Process) to the payment of benefits and claims.
 At a more strategic level, decision-making takes place through balance sheet management.
 A robust solvency position takes precedence over profit, premium income and direct investment income.
-Risk tolerance levels and limits are disclosed in the financial risk appetite statements (financial RAS) and are monitored by the FRC.
+Risk tolerance levels and limits are disclosed in the financial risk appetite statements (financial RAS) and are monitored by the Financial Risk Committee (FRC).
 The FRC evaluates financial risk positions against the RAS on a monthly basis.
 Where appropriate, a.s.r. takes additional mitigating measures.

-In 2018 the Actuarial Function performed its regulatory tasks in assessing the adequacy of the Solvency II technical provisions, giving an opinion on reinsurance and underwriting and contributing to the Risk Management Function.
-The actuarial function report relating to these areas was discussed by the Executive Board and by the Audit & Risk Committee.
+In 2019, the Actuarial Function (AF) performed its regulatory tasks by assessing the adequacy of the Solvency II technical provisions, giving an opinion on reinsurance and underwriting, and contributing to the Risk Management RMF.
+The AF report on these topics was discussed by the Executive Board, Risk Committee and Audit & Risk Committee.